 Updated by Sharan Kumar on 18th August 2020

-Federal student loans are those loans we get from the federal government or where the federal government is considered the lender.
-Here the loans are given out from the government but there are a couple of differences between the two types of loans and we shall discuss them below in the article.
+Federal student loans are loans we get from the federal government.
+Here the loans are given by the government, but there are a couple of differences between the two types of loans, and we shall discuss them below in the article.

 Table of Contents

 - Federal Subsidized loan vs Unsubsidized student loans

 - What is a Federal Direct Subsidized student loan?